Jerry Harrington at his Tivoli Theatre. Photo by Jim Barcus.

 The conversation turned to business, and Harrington enumerated the many changes in the industry that were making the survival of independent movie houses an iffy proposition.

-The former booker took it all in and then replied with a smile that 25 years ago Harrington was complaining about pretty much the same thing.
+According to, The former booker took it all in and then replied with a smile that 25 years ago Harrington was complaining about pretty much the same thing.

 The Tivoli — the three-screen miniplex in Manor Square at Westport Road and Pennsylvania — is a bit like the Broadway theater.
 Periodically the pundits predict the imminent death of the “fabulous invalid,” and yet it endures.